Our Mission

 Our Organization

-According to the Williams Institute, an estimated 230,000 Minnesotans, or 4.1 percent of the population, identify as LGBTQIA.
 While Minnesota has made strides toward protecting those identities, the U.S. as a whole is seeing many of those legal protections stripped away.
 It is more important than ever to celebrate and foster understanding of gender and sexual minorities in these divisive times.

 Our Values